 For the front cross-over style, Mirror the front pattern (with the raglan style line), Draw your crossover as shown with the tip Q, stopping just before the raglan style line of the mirror.

 NOTE: Before going to the next step, trace the pattern at this stage before cutting out the raglan sections away.
 It will be used later on when drafting the collar.

-- To create the raglan style, cut out the front bodice and back bodice sections and apply the front section to front of sleeve, and the back section to the back of sleeve.
+- To create the raglan style, cut out the front bodice and back bodice sections and apply the front section to the front of the sleeve, and the back section to the back of the sleeve.
 The “V” that has formed in between the sections is the shoulder fitting dart.

 - Shorten the sleeve length as desired.

 - To shape the jacket further without a visible dart, we will be eliminating the back darts as shown.

 - The back dart is shifted and tilted towards the underarm to close the dart, the waist seam is then blended (see Step Six image).
 At this point, one is left with about 4.5 to 5” ease around the waist if one has used the SewExplicit block, this ease comes front the front dart only.

 - Blend the angular points on the raglan bodice and sleeve to smooth curves as shown.
 Next, we draft the collar.